apollonorth/Python-Projects/README.md

 # Python-Projects
-Repository for smaller python projects.
+A place for smaller python projects.